CalmDownVal/slideshow/packages/slideshow/readme.md

 ### useNavigation hook

-This hook returns an instance of `Navigation` which provides an index of the currently active slide (the uppermost slide with the largest relative visible area) and a list of slide metadata.
+This hook returns a navigation object which provides an index of the currently active slide (the uppermost slide with the largest relative visible area) and a list of all slides.
 It also provides a `goTo` method which can be used to scroll to a specific slide programmatically.

+This hook will automatically update your component when any of the values you're using changes.

 ## Example